akramtexas/my-blog-posts/README.md

 ### Prerequisites (to reading!)

-None whatsoever; simply a sense of curiosity and adventure :)
+None whatsoever; simply bring a sense of curiosity and adventure :)

 To give you a sense of the variety you'll find around here, here's a random sampling of essay: